 Working in Didi over the winter as a research and development intern had introduced me to a whole new realm of technology.
 As China's and possibly the world's largest ride-sharing company, Didi has always been striving to use the most cutting-edge technologies and I felt lucky to have worked with so many young talents.

 In such a vibrant working environment that was always open for fresh knowledge, I too pushed myself to learn and research.
 During the course of the internship, I read multiple academic papers related to artificial intelligence as well as real-time assignment algorithms.
 Our team held weekly discussions for us to share our thoughts on these papers and how the ideas presented in these paper can influence and improve our service.

 Another interesting paper addressed dynamic trip-vehicle assignment through solving bipartite graphs and cliques.
-It showed impressive results that only 15% of the taxi fleet in New York City can fulfill 98% of all the taxi requests.
+It showed impressive results that 98% of all the taxi requests can be fulfilled with only 15% of the NYC taxi fleet.
 The objective function of this optimization function introduced a very large constant to penalize sub-optimal assignments and thus generated better and better results after each batch.
 However, this algorithm relies too heavily on the assumption that all passenger would be willing to pool with other people.
 To increase the willingness to pool has always been Didi's main objective.
 Currently, our data show that only 25% of the people are willing to share their rides.

 Other than researching, I trained with my colleagues and mentors on Spark programming.
 I compared driver's summoning rates and profit-to-fare ratio by collecting data of multiple cities' as well as using Spark to aggregate, join and filter them.
 I also worked with another intern to convert Java Spark programs to Python for easier code integrations.